Algarve-Tourist.com

 Castelo de Loulé

-Today's visitor approaches through the castle's main gate tower, which once served as both a castle entrance and city gate.
-The courtyard contains various historic elements including a well and reconstructed medieval siege equipment.
+Visitors enter through the main gate tower, which once served as both castle entrance and city gate.
+The courtyard contains a well and reconstructed medieval siege equipment.
+Two of the three defensive towers can be climbed for views across Loulé and the surrounding countryside.
+The third rises directly above the Municipal Museum.

 Castelo de Loulé